brmorrell/cs393_ext2/Readme.md

 Fixed a bug relating to pointer blocks - large files would have issues before because indirect pointer blocks were not accessed correctly by `set_block`.
 Should be all good now, as `set_block` will alloc/dealloc pointer blocks as necessary.
 Also lost+found appears a little broken, not sure what that's about but I hadn't been testing on it and it appears it reads as containing blank directory entries?

+## Update 5/11

+The filesystem now reads in data at runtime, so that you don't need to recompile after every edit.
+The file that is read in is passed as a command line argument, and `./myfsplusbeemovie.ext2` will give the file system I have been using to test.
+This also sets the file written to by `unmount`.

+Also fixed `lost+found` - it appears my block allocation code was a bit buggy before, and the old version of the `myfsplusbeemovie.ext2` file had a link to `new` within the `lost+found` directory as a result of double allocation of a block.
+The `lost+found` directory for some reason is also 12 blocks long, and the `new` directory entry had overwritten the last of these blocks with the wrong size, so it tried to read a blank directory entry after reading the entry for `new`.
+I repaired the file, which involved removing `new` from the root directory so I could just manually remove the directory entry and then fix the root inode and bitmaps to prevent the issue from reoccurring.
+I believe I have eliminated the underlying issue based on my subsequent tests.

+I've left in the temporary measures I took, namely excluding links to inode 0 from the output of ls and it now immediately stops reading if it sees an entry of size 0 (to prevent infinite loops).
+I also used the chance to test my new indirect pointer allocation on `lost+found` (since it already uses all of the direct pointers), which appeared to work properly.

 ### Original readme:

 This is a starting point for parsing and navigating ext2 file systems.